Combine Existing Quality, Health & Safety Processes (like ISO 9001 & ISO 14001 & ISO 45001) into an Integrated Management System (IMS)

 - No Redundancies, reducing the chance of conflict.

 - Responsibility of QMS and EHS can be conflicted in some organizational structures

 - External third-party audits can be more difficult.

 As you decide which one is right for you, we recommend that you understand how your organization operates.
 An IMS can introduce complexity which should be justified, but integrated management systems are becoming more common.

 The three management systems share many common requirements and the continual improvement goal.
 They differ in their approach and degree of prescription, but the ISO 9001, the ISO 14001 and ISO 45001 standards are compatible in content, terminology & many of the requirements as tabled below:

-It is often more efficient to combine the three systems (QMS, EMS and OHSMS) into one and sharing the common clauses and procedures.
+It is often more efficient to combine the three systems (QMS, EMS, OHSMS and EnMS) into one and sharing the common clauses and procedures.
 We have considered this when creating packages to simplify the implementation for an organization.If your organization wants to have one comprehensive management systems covering Health and Safety, Environmental, and Quality there are many common requirements which do not need to be repeated.